ksaaskil/kimmosaaskilahti.fi/docs/bookshelf/index.md

   ![Pragmatic Programmer](./prag-prog-cover.jpg){ width="200", loading=lazy }
 </figure>

 _The Pragmatic Programmer_ is hands-down the best book on the life as a professional software developer.
 The chapters on taking ownership and avoiding lame excuses have had a profound influence on how I think about my work.
-The essence of software design is condensed in the book to the simple phrase "Good design is easy to change", which is both easy to remember and widely applicable.
-The book includes advanced concepts such as functional programming in very hands-on and pragmatic manner. is The full list of tips from the book is available online at [pragprog.com](https://pragprog.com/tips/).
+The essence of software design is condensed to the simple phrase "Good design is easy to change", which is both easy to remember and widely applicable.
+The book includes advanced concepts such as functional programming in very hands-on and pragmatic manner.

+The full list of tips from the book is available online at [pragprog.com](https://pragprog.com/tips/).

 #### Software Engineering at Google